elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 After these four steps, the new `Example Alert Type` is available in UI of Create flyout:
 ![Example Alert Type is in the select cards list](https://i.imgur.com/j71AEQV.png)

-Click on select card for `Example Alert Type` will open expression form that was created in step 2:
+Click on the select card for `Example Alert Type` to open the expression form that was created in step 2:
 ![Example Alert Type expression with validation](https://i.imgur.com/Z0jIwCS.png)

 ## Common expression components